What is Policy Management, and Why it Matters

-Every person takes in information differently, so to properly reinforce your policies, your training should be based on your policies themselves.
+Every person learns differently, so reinforce your policies with training that is based on those policies themselves.

-That doesn’t mean your policies should react to every incident.
-Rather, your policy management plan should dictate a regular review process that includes key team members from all levels of the organization to ensure the policies are accurate, relevant, and effective.
+This doesn’t mean you need a policy for every incident or change in the business or social climate.
+Rather, you should set up a regular review process that includes team members throughout the organization to ensure the policies are accurate, relevant, and effective.

 And when policies do update and change, you can distribute them, track the signatures, and ensure everyone in the organization has easy access to them.